 - 1. Policy - a.
 FNP, PM-FNP, EBN, CNL and DEMN students are required to undergo drug testing prior to beginning their clinical experiences.
-PM-PHMNP and PM-AGACNP students will be tested in accordance with the requirements of clinical location. - b.
-Students are responsible for all costs associated with required pre-clinical drug testing. - c.
-If a student is unable to supply testable sample, the student will be required to repeat test at the student's expense at a time to be determined.
+The cost of the screening is included in course fees. - b.
+PM-PHMNP and PM-AGACNP students will be tested in accordance with the requirements of clinical location.
+Student will be billed for the associated cost. - c.
+If a student is unable to supply testable sample, the student will be required to repeat test at the student's expense at a time to be determined. - d.

-- d.
 Failure to appear at the scheduled testing time is considered a positive test result and will result in a \$100 fine.
 Student will have drug/alcohol test at the student's expense and at a time to be determined. - e.
 Rescheduling is allowed only for good cause. - f.
 There are no exceptions to this policy. - 2.
-Reporting of screening results - a.
+Reporting of screening results

+- a.
+The Chairperson of the Department of Nursing will maintain a confidential database including all pre-clinical drug screening results in a secured area. - b.
 The Chairperson of the Department of Nursing will receive all drug/alcohol screening reports.
-Individual detailed test results will remain with the testing agency. - b.
-The Chairperson of the Department of Nursing will maintain a confidential database including all pre-clinical drug screening results in a secured area. - c.
+Individual detailed test results will remain with the testing agency. - c.
+The Chairperson of the Department of Nursing will maintain a confidential database including all pre-clinical drug screening results in a secured area. - d.
 Upon written request from an authorized representative of a clinical affiliate, verification of compliance with their standards for a drug-free workplace will be sent to the designated representative of the clinical affiliate prior to the clinical rotation start date.
-(Note: Completion of a pre-clinical drug/alcohol screening does not guarantee every clinical agency will accept this screening and allow the student to participate in clinical experiences at the health care facility, or that every state will accept the individual as a candidate for licensure.) - d.
-Results of drug screening will be separate from the student's academic file and will be destroyed once the individual is no longer in the nursing program. - 3.
-Pre-clinical screening test result - a.
+Note: Completion of a pre-clinical drug/alcohol screening does not guarantee every clinical agency will accept this screening and allow the student to participate in clinical experiences at the health care facility, or that every state will accept the individual as a candidate for licensure. - e.
+Results of drug screening will be separate from the student's academic file and will be destroyed once the individual is no longer in the nursing program.

+3. Pre-clinical screening test result

+- a.
 The Chairperson of the Department of Nursing will notify any student of the positive test result and schedule a follow-up conference within three days.
 Failure to attend this conference may result in immediate dismissal from the nursing program. - b.
 An individual with a positive drug screen will be unable to participate in the clinical portion of the program unless and until it is determined that the student can safely return to clinical activities.
 If a student is licensed with the New Hampshire Board of Nursing, he/she will be obligated to report the positive test result to the Board of Nursing. - c.
 Negative dilute: the cost of repeated drug test, as a result of failure to provide a negative test sample, will be borne by the student; repeat random test may occur.